lisc-tools/lisc/tutorials/readme.txt

 Tutorials
 =========

 This tutorial steps through the core functionality of LISC.
-Note that this tutorial is designed sequentially.

-If you are running this tutorial locally, you should run these files in order.
+Note that this tutorial is designed sequentially, so if you are running locally, you should run these files in order.

 .. contents:: Contents
    :local: